 Health insurance coverage for gender transition

 If you’re planning to start medical procedures for transition, a first step is taking a serious look at your financial situation.
 With or without insurance, sex reassignment surgeries (SRS) and hormone replacement therapy (HRT) are not cheap.
 Though many insurance plans are starting to cover both, it’s completely dependent on the provider and your plan type.
-Looking into your insurance plan, your savings account, and your next 5-10 year financial forecast should be a first step in all transitions.
+Looking into your insurance plan, your savings account, and your next 5-10 year financial forecast should be the first step in all transitions.

 Hormone replacement therapy (HRT)